Rezident16/Uber_Project/README.md

 ## 3. Shopping Carts
 - Users should be able to view all products added to their cart.
 - Users should be able to add products to their shopping cart.
+- Shopping cart is saved to User's Local Storage.
 - Users should be able to remove products from their shopping cart.
 - Users should be able to preform a "transaction" to complete their purchase.
 ## 4. Reviews
 - Users should be able to view all reviews on a restaurant.
 - Users should be able to create a review for a restaurant.
 - Users should be able to update their review for a restaurant.
+(Work in progress)
 - Users should be able to delete their review from a restaurant.
+## 5. Orders
+- Users should be able to view their order summary before checking out.
+- Users should be able to complete the checkout
+- Users should be able to view their orders in User Profile
-## 5. Menu Items
+## 6. Menu Items
 - Users should be able to view all menu items for a restaurant.
 - Users should be able to add menu items to their restaurants.
 - Users should be able to update menu items on their restaurants.
 - Users should be able to delete menu items from their restaurants.
-## Bonus Features
+## Bonus Features/Work In Progress
 ## Google Maps Integration
 - Users should be able to filter restaurants by distance.
 - Users should be able to see estimated delivery times based on their proximity to the restaurant.